Building Data Science Teams Means Playing the Long Game

 5. Aim for lifetime learning over degrees and immediate skills

-Ask yourself: Who is more loyal?
+Ask yourself: Who is a more loyal data science team member?
 A PhD who can get a high paying job anywhere, anytime?
 Or a bright, but self-educated graduate who is eager to grow and learn and will seek to further their job skills - even on their own time?

-One strategy that Region’s Bank takes is that it allows and encourages its Data Scientists and Analysts to move around the organization.
-It openly discusses and plans for this with its new hires and in annual performance reviews.
+One strategy that Region’s Bank takes is that it allows and encourages its Data Scientists and Analysts to move around the organization working in a variety of teams.
+Management openly discusses and plans for this with its new hires and in annual performance reviews.
 So, an entry level Data Scientist will come into a department and know that in a few years after learning all there is to learn in that department, they will have the opportunity to move to a new area of the organization where they can continue to develop, contribute and be recognized.

 This strategy feeds well into the very simple fact that right about the time your best Data Scientists are hitting their stride they may also be thinking about starting a family and will thus be looking for new opportunities and challenges within your organization, rather than face a move.
 They will likely plan to stay with your company longer when they see that they have a future and that they can start thinking about other life goals.

 In addition to this, companies should start creating a hybrid career development track for all employees.
-One that runs parallel to both Data Science and the business side, and which allows business people to move into analytics and vice versa.
+One that runs parallel to both data science and the business side, and which allows business people to move into data science teams and vice versa.
 For example, if your company can afford it, you might develop education subsidy programs that support employees who are interested in pursuing advanced analytical degrees.
 Tuition grants can be given in exchange for your employees agreeing to stay with your company for a certain number of years to "pay back" the favor.

-The real long-term solution to training and developing Data Scientists comes with democratizing Data Science.
-Companies must find ways to stop relegating Data Science knowledge to a handful of highly specialized, Ph.D.- clad quasi-unicorns.
-The responsibility of Data Science is growing faster than ever.
-This puts tremendous strain on both the Data Science team itself, as well as recruiters and managers.
+The real long-term solution to training and developing a team of Data Scientists comes with democratizing data science.
+Companies must find ways to stop relegating data science knowledge to a small team of highly specialized, PhD.- clad quasi-unicorns.
+The responsibility of data science is growing faster than ever.
+This puts tremendous strain on both the data science team itself, as well as recruiters and managers.

-So what McKinsey, Harvard, and companies like Airbnb have been advocating for is the democratization of Data Science as a way to both meet the shortage of Data Science talent, but more importantly, as a critical step toward extracting the true value of Data Science.
-Companies are setting up data science universities to train all management and hiring “hybrid” roles such as visualization specialists to help bridge the gap between Data Scientists and the rest of the organization.
+So what McKinsey, Harvard, and companies like Airbnb have been advocating for is the democratization of data science as a way to both meet the shortage of Data Science talent, but more importantly, as a critical step toward extracting the true value of data science.
+Companies are setting up data science academies to train management.
+They're hiring “hybrid” roles such as visualization specialists and "data translators" to help bridge the gap between the team of Data Scientists and the rest of the organization.

-Admittedly most companies are far from democratizing Data Science.
+Admittedly most companies are far from democratizing data science skills.
 But getting there could go faster than you would think.

 Ten Years From Now…